aurimontem/phs/week_3/README.md

 'deep' write - not only am I writing the document, I'm compiling it to produce the output.

-Place these lines in your '.vimrc':
+Place these lines in your `.vimrc`:

 ```vim
 autocmd BufRead,BufNewFile *.tex let @w=':wa:!compile_article %'
 ```

-To copy these lines, you should open `README.md` in vim and search for `/autocmd`, and yank this lines with visual block mode `Vy`.
-Open your `.vimrc` in the same window with `:split ~/.vimrc`, navigate to where you want to paste these lines, and paste with `p` or `P`.
-You cannot just copy and paste these lines, because we are using a special character (in vim it looks like `^M` but actually it is the literal Enter key, ``, which we can't see on github but which we can see in vim.
+To copy these lines, you should open `README.md` in vim and search for `/autocmd`, and yank this line with visual block mode `Vy`.
+Open your `.vimrc` in the same window with `:split ~/.vimrc`, navigate to where you want to paste this line, and paste with `p` or `P`.
+You cannot just copy and paste these lines from your internet browser, because we are using a special character (in vim it looks like `^M` but actually it is the literal Enter key, ``, which we can't see on github but which we can see in vim.
 To make this character, press (in insert mode) `Ctrl-V` followed by `Enter` (try it yourself!). `Ctrl-V` allows for any non-standard key to be 'printed' in this way, including Backspace, Ctrl+keys, and others.
-This is why the formatting of the README on github looks kind of weird.
+This is why the above formatting of the README on github looks kind of weird.

 In this command, we are telling Vim to run the command in quotes (`:wa...%^M`) every time we press the key `@` then `w` (not together).
 The command calls